niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 As part of the study, we curate three different datasets which can all be found in the `/datasets` folder:

-1. `financial.json` The original financial domain of BIRD-Bench
+1. `financial.json` The original financial domain of BIRD-Bench, which consists of 106 question and SQL query pairs.
-2. `financial_corrected.json` The financial domain where the erroneous questions and SQL queries has been corrected (noise has been removed)
+2. `financial_corrected.json` A version of the financial domain where the erroneous questions and SQL queries has been corrected (noise has been removed)
-3. `financial_corrected_sql.json` The financial domain where only the erroneous or noisy SQL queries has been corrected
+3. `financial_corrected_sql.json` A version of the financial domain where only the erroneous or noisy SQL queries has been corrected

+## Run Instructions

+To run the code,